juan-esteban-berger/spx_dashboard/README.md

 # S&P 500 Data Engineering Project

 This project consists of two data pipelines that scrape S&P 500 company information, stock prices, and quarterly financials from Wikipedia and Yahoo Finance.
-The data is visualized in two dashboards, one created with Streamlit and the other with Tableau.
+The data is visualized in three dashboards: a React/Django dashboard, a Streamlit dashboard, and a Tableau dashboard.

 ## Project Structure
 ```